 The algorithms that can be evaluated in our framework suite are ones that solve the problem using latency-based measurements.
 As depicted in Fig. 1(a), for any application of the algorithm there will be some number M of measurement agents launching latency measurement towards each of the target addresses (e.g., with ICMP ping or other protocols).
 Details about the measurement infrastructure and campaigns are reported in Sec.
 IV-A and Sec.
 IV-B respectively, while their impact of iGreedy performance is the object of Sec.
+VII-C.

-VII-C. Measurement agents are located at different vantage points throughout the globe, at known (and reliable) positions expressed as latitude and longitude (lat, lon).
+Measurement agents are located at a different vantage point somewhere in the world, at a known (and reliable) position expressed as latitude and longitude (lat, lon).
 As early introduced, the anycast identification problem consists of three subproblems: (i) given a target IP address, t, detect if it is anycasted, (ii) enumerate the replicas that are offering the anycasted service, and (iii) geolocalize those replicas.
 We now separately consider each subproblem.